Art by Joshua Mays

 Even in trying to save the life of Nassun, Essun knows she is ensuring that her unborn child will never live, since she will soon turn to stone.
 After Coru and Uche, this is an unthinkable amount of loss for one woman to carry.
 We understand why the Earth, raped and all but enslaved, only began its war against humanity after the murder of its child.
 The Moon is the Earth’s child, heart cut out and flung from orbit, but I wonder if orogenes are also Earth’s children in metaphoric way–their genocide and enslavement driving the Earth to destroy them in mercy as it seeks revenge upon its enemy, as Syenite did to Coru and the Guardians.

-The death of so many children is more than just violence–it is the dehumanization of an entire people taken to its logical extent.
-It is the extermination of the future, a genocide-in-progress, even when it is forced through orogenes upon their own children.
-I can’t help but think of boys like Tamir Rice, shot for holding a toy gun, and other children murdered by police just in the past year alone–lives and futures cut short.
-Jemisin’s writing is raw with the emotions which have been boiling in this country for centuries, but are only now becoming visible to people who weren’t paying attention.
+The death of so many children is more than just violence–it is the extermination of the future, a genocide-in-progress, even when it is forced through orogenes upon their own children.
+I can’t help but think of boys like Tamir Rice, and other children murdered by police just in the past year alone.
+Jemisin’s writing is raw with the emotions which have been boiling in this country for centuries, that are only now becoming visible to people who weren’t paying attention.
 The Broken Earth cries out for societies built on oppression to be torn down–now, before another child is lost.

 “Well, some worlds are built on a fault line of pain, held up by nightmares.
 Don’t lament when those worlds fall.
 Rage that they were built doomed in the first place.”